Skip to Main Content

 Bibliography

 Title of Motion Picture.
 Directed by Director First Name Last Name.
-Place of Publication: Publisher, Year.
+Original Release Date; Publisher, Year.
 Format.

 Example: